-

 hi-ire, Early Meiji period, Late 1800sceramic vessel

-Beyond a humble charcoal holding pot, I feel the convergence of the artisan’s and connoisseur’s mutual obsession.
+I feel the convergence of delicious obsessions of the artisan’s and connoisseur’s.
 Is you obsession for beauty reflects theirs?